sinequa/sba-angular/docs/guides/6-updates.md

 At first, merge conflicts look like they should be avoided at all costs.
 But conflicts are not a bad thing.
 They are a natural consequence of the fact that multiple developers work in parallel on the same codebase.
 Conflicts are a way for Git to ask you to **review the changes** and **decide which version to keep**.

-Git actually resolves most conflicts automatically, when it can.
+Git actually resolves most conflicts automatically when it can.
 The remaining conflicts are the ones that require your attention.

 ### Size matters

-When applying a **small change** to a component (changing only a few lines of code and preserving its general usage), it is generally fine to modify the component directly, even if it is part of the Sinequa [libraries](../libraries/libraries.md).
+When applying a **small change** to a component (i.e., changing only a few lines of code and preserving its general usage), it is generally fine to modify the component directly, even if it is part of the Sinequa [libraries](../libraries/libraries.md).
 The update process might generate conflicts, but they will be easy to resolve.

 When applying a **large change** to a component, the update process will generate conflicts that are more difficult to resolve.
 In this case, it is better to **copy** or **extend** the component.
 This way, you fully own your code and will not face conflicts during updates (although you may still have to [migrate your code](#migrate-your-code)).

 The same principle applies to the sample [applications](../apps/apps.md).
 If you want to make a small change to an application but leave the code ownership to Sinequa, you should modify the application directly.
-Conversely, if your application diverges too much from the original sample app, then you should take the full ownership of the application by making a copy and editing it.
+Conversely, if your application diverges too much from the original sample app, then you should take full ownership of the application by making a copy and editing it.

 ### Minimize conflicts

 Conflicts occur when Sinequa makes changes to files that you have also modified.
 To prevent conflicts, you can:

-- Avoid modifying the SBA framework files, when possible:
+- Avoid modifying the SBA framework files when possible:
-  - Prefer using the input **parameters** and **templates** of the Sinequa components, when they exist.
+  - Choose to use the input **parameters** and **templates** of the Sinequa components when they exist.
-  - You could make a **copy** of a file and modify the copy.
-The drawback of this approach is that your copy will not be updated when the original file is updated!
-So this approach can actually make the update process harder.
+  - Make a **copy** of a file and modify the copy.
+(The drawback of this approach is that your copy will not be updated when the original file is updated!
+So this approach can actually make the update process harder.)
-  - Alternatively, you can **extend** a component or a service by creating a new class that inherits from the original class.
-The benefit is that you can override the methods that you want to customize but the underlying code is still managed by Sinequa and benefits from updates.
+  - Alternatively, **extend** a component or a service by creating a new class that inherits from the original class.
+(The benefit here is that you can override the methods that you want to customize, but the underlying code is still managed by Sinequa and benefits from updates.)
   - Contact us or [**contribute**](7-contribute) if you think that your changes should be included in the SBA framework.
 We are open to contributions!
-- Avoid cosmetic changes, like changing the indentation or the order of the properties in a JSON file.
-These changes are not relevant and they will generate conflicts for no good reason.
+- Avoid cosmetic changes like changing the indentation or the order of the properties in a JSON file.
+These changes are not relevant, and they will generate conflicts for no good reason.
 Note that these changes can sometimes be caused by your IDE or by a linter.

 ### Resolve conflicts